Mallikarjun Mansur: Books

-Mansur wrote an autobiographical book titled Nanna Rasayatre (ನನ್ನ ರಸಯಾತ್ರೆ) in Kannada, which has been translated into English as a book titled My Journey in Music by his son, Rajshekhar Mansur.
+Mansur wrote an autobiographical book in his mother tongue Kannada, titled Nanna Rasayatre (ನನ್ನ ರಸಯಾತ್ರೆ) in Kannada, which has been translated into English as a book titled My Journey in Music by his son, Rajshekhar Mansur.

 Personal life

 Mansur was married to Gangamma.
 He had seven daughters and a son, Rajashekhar Mansur.
 Amongst Mansur's children, Rajashekhar and Neela Kodli are vocalists.

 Mansur recovered from an illness after being in coma for two weeks in April 1992.
-On 12 September that year, he died after he developed breathing complications, in Dharwad.
+On 12 September that year, he died after he developed breathing complications due to lung cancer, in Dharwad.
 He was given a state funeral.

 Legacy

 The residence of Mallikarjun Mansur, Mrutyunjaya, today houses a museum in his memory.
 The museum is managed by Dr. Mallikarjun Mansur National Memorial Trust functioning under the Department of Kannada and Culture, State Government of Karnataka.
 Every year the Trust organises a National Concert on 12 and 13 September to commemorate his death anniversary, with artists from his legacy performing in the morning at the museum and invited artists performing later in the evening.
 The Trust annually announces three awards on 31 December to commemorate his birth anniversary.

 Indian documentary film director Nandan Kudhyadi made Rasayatra about the musician in 1994, it won the National Film Awards for Best Non-Feature Film, Best Non-Feature Film Cinematography, and Best Non-Feature Film Editing.

 To mark his birth centenary, a three-day music festival was organised in Dharwad and Hubli from 1 to 3 January 2011, wherein singers from across India performed and performances were held at the Kariyamma Devi temple premises at his birthplace Mansur village.
 His ancestral home in Mansur was also converted into a memorial.

 In 2013, a five audio CD collection, "Akashvani Sangeet" of his music including rare "Vachana Gayana" renditions, was released by All India Radio archives at a ceremony held at Srijana Rangamandir at the Karnatak College Dharwar campus.

 In September 2014, a postage stamp featuring Mansur was released by India Post commemorating his contributions to music.